eternal-flame-AD/pow-buster/README.md

 ### Formal Benchmark (mCaptcha only)

-Speedup against official solution, reported by Criterion.rs, single-threaded:
+Speedup against official solution, reported by Criterion.rs, single-threaded except for "mCaptcha User Survey extrapolated" column which uses all worker threads on the user's browser:

 Results on AMD Ryzen 9 7950X, 32 cores, when supported, single-hash number comes first (there is 90% chance your deployment is single-hash, this vagueness is IMO design oversight by the mCaptcha team), double-hash number comes second, all numbers are in milliseconds, compiled with `-Ctarget-cpu=native` unless otherwise specified.